George A. Sinner: Later career

 Following his second term, Sinner served as Vice President of Public and Government Relations for the Crystal Sugar Company in Moorhead, Minnesota.
 Throughout his career, he remained active in his farming operation near Casselton.
 Sinner's son George B. Sinner served in the North Dakota Senate from 2013 to 2017.

 Personal life

-Sinner was married to Elizabeth Jane "Jane" Baute on August 10, 1951, and had 10 children (Robert, George, Elizabeth, Martha, Paula, Mary Jo, James, Gerard, Joseph, and Eric).
+Sinner was married to Elizabeth Jane Baute on August 10, 1951, and had 10 children (Robert, George, Elizabeth, Martha, Paula, Mary Jo, James, Gerard, Joseph, and Eric).
 He died on March 9, 2018, at age 89, at Eventide Senior Living Communities, in Fargo, North Dakota.
 At the time of his death, he was the last surviving North Dakota governor from the Democratic-NPL party.